abaddontsoi/abalooter/README.md

 # This is abalooter, grab your target's photos and videos posted on IG.

 ## Preparations
-You can only download **ALL** pictures and videos from that IG account.
+THIS PYTHON PROGRAM IS ONLY AVAILABLE ON WINDOWS AT THIS TIME You can only download **ALL** pictures and videos from that IG account.
 You must install **Instalooter** module by using: